rholowczak/EPA_Facilities_Registry_REST_API/README.md

 # EPA_Facilities_Registry_REST_API
 Code examples for interacting with the Environmental Protection Agency (EPA) Facilities Registry System (FRS) using the REST API

-Th Python code examples demonstrate how to use the swagger client REST API to query the EPA Facilities Registry System (FRS).
+Python code examples demonstrate how to use the swagger client REST API to query the EPA Facilities Registry System (FRS).
 General information about EPA FRS can be found here at this URL: https://www.epa.gov/frs/facility-registry-service-frs-api Technical documentation for the REST Query API can be found at this URL: https://frsquerypre-api.epa.gov/facilityiptquery/swagger-ui/index.html

-Requirements:
+Requirements:<br>
-a) Download and install the swagger client REST API code
+a) Download and install the swagger client REST API code<br>
 b) Obtain a NAAS username and password from nodehelpdesk@epacdx.net In the request indicate the provisioning option to receive from and/or submit data to the FRS the partner system.